decred/decred-seeder/README.md

 ### Running as non-root

 A DNS server typically listens on UDP port 53.
-However, to bind to a priviledged port (i.e. a port less than 1024), it is necessary to do one of the following:
+However, to bind to a privileged port (i.e. a port less than 1024), it is necessary to do one of the following:

  1. Run as root (not recommended).
- 2. Redirect port 53 to a non-priviledged port, such as with iptables.
+ 2. Redirect port 53 to a non-privileged port, such as with iptables.
  3. Use POSIX capabilities (in Linux with support) to allow binding.

 To use an iptables rule (Linux only) to redirect it to a non-privileged port: